 The Office of the Registrar and the Graduate School have developed procedures that permit eligible Advanced Master’s and Doctoral candidates to be certified as “full-time” students when registered for only one credit.
 Faculty advisors and the Co-DGS on your campus will affirm that each student is working full-time on the thesis or dissertation.
 These courses are intended only for advanced Master’s and Doctoral students who have a GDP on file, have completed all their program coursework and required thesis credits, but are still working full-time on the research or writing of their thesis or dissertation.
 Students who plan to register for Advanced Status need to apply well in advance of the term they plan to register and must file the application every semester they intend to utilize the benefit.
 Watch for emails from the WRS Program Coordinator for deadlines.

-- Master’s students who plan to register for WRS 8333 can click here to find the application and more information on this procedure.
+- Master’s students who plan to register for WRS 8333 can click here to find the application and more information on this procedure (.pdf).
 The application is kept on file with the Graduate School.

-The GDP documents your coursework and other details of your graduate program.
+Students need to document their coursework and other details of their graduate program.
 It is the coursework contract between you and the University.

-- Ph.D. students need to submit a GDP during the third semester of study.
+- Ph.D. students, during the third semester of study.

-The Graduate Degree Plan Form is available online.
+DULUTH STUDENTS: The Graduate Degree Plan Form is available online (.pdf).
 You should fill out the form as completely as possible in consultation with your advisor, who must approve and sign it.